Winberhouls/SD9Tools-Front-End/README.md

 ## Overview

-SD9Tools Frontend is a graphical user interface (GUI) made in C# for the [SD9Tools](https://github.com/TheFooestBar/SD9Tool) program.
+SD9Tools Frontend is a graphical user interface (GUI) made in C# for the [SD9Tools](https://github.com/TheFooestBar/SD9Tool) script.
 SD9Tools is designed for working with .sd9 files, which are proprietary file formats containing audio data in the Microsoft ADPCM format.
 Using [ffmpeg](https://ffmpeg.org/), you can easily convert your audio files into the required format.

 ## Features